-Wondering how to legally protect your natural product or functional food company?
+Are you wondering how to legally protect your natural product or food and beverage company?
 The legal system can seem overwhelming when creating a new product or launching a brand.
 Legal obligations and fees vary depending on business structure and location.
-Consult a business attorney prior to sales to determine which requirements apply.
+Consult a business attorney and a regulatory compliance expert prior to forming your operations structure to determine which requirements apply.
 Use our natural product legal decision checklist to make informed choices and find resources.

 1. Choose a business structure

-This decision needs to be made before the others on this checklist.
+This decision needs to be made first.
 Your business structure impacts your business registration, tax obligations and personal asset liability.
 So choose carefully.
 Future structure changes may be limited by your location and cause tax penalties and other negative consequences.

 Also choose a structure that offers the benefits and legal protections that are right for your business.
 There are nine business structure choices with various considerations .
 The most popular for new businesses are: sole proprietorship, partnership and Limited Liability Corporation (LLC).

 Set up the most simple business structure if you’re a company of one (for now).
 One person assumes liability for company profits and debts.

 Choose this for businesses owned by two or more people.
 This structure allows partners to share profits, losses and decisions.